batty2021/customer_analysis_Tableau/README.md

 # customer_analysis_Tableau
  create a dashboard of customer analysis based on their REVENUE using different types of charts including a butterfly chart, donut chart , a scatterplot and more

+# DataSources
+unable to upload due to size

 # customer analysis - Descriptive
 Tasks TODO:
 - Revenue per state: